davidesantangelo/api.rss/README.md

  ```
 ## Pagination

 Requests that return multiple items will be paginated to 20 items by default.
 You can specify further pages with the ```?page``` parameter.
-Pagination informations are available inside **headers**.
+Pagination information is available inside **headers**.
 Example:

 ```
 Per-Page: 20